Prunus umbellata Elliott

 Soil Description: Acid-based, Sandy, Sandy Loam, Medium Loam

-BenefitUse Ornamental: Blooms ornamental, Wildflower meadow, Accent tree
+BenefitUse Ornamental: Blooms ornamental, Wildflower meadow, Accent tree or shrub

-or shrub Conspicuous Flowers:
+Conspicuous Flowers: yes

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

-Texas Parks and Wildlife Department
+Texas Parks and Wildlife Department - Austin, TX

 Research By: TWC Staff